You should never need to or try to sell financial planning to a client.

 Only there was a problem.

-Instead of her new offering going down well with potential clients she had been experiencing far more push-back and resistance than she expected and could not understand why.
+She had been trying to sell financial planning and was experiencing far more push-back and resistance from clients than she expected and could not understand why.

 What can lead to push-back from clients?

-Historically, she had been exceptionally good at connecting with people and quickly building strong relationships.
-She was genuinely interested in people, straight talking and always went the extra mile to give brilliant service.
+Historically, the adviser had been exceptionally good at connecting with people and quickly building strong relationships.
+She was genuinely interested in people, straight talking, and always went the extra mile to give brilliant service.

-As she had begun to move into financial planning, she had been trying to convince people of the value of financial planning.
-She was trying to explain how it worked and what it could do for them, but they were not buying it.
+As she began to move into financial planning, she had been trying to convince people of the value of it.
+She was trying to explain how it worked and what it could do for them, but they were not buying into it.

 This all changed when I learned one extremely valuable thing.

-Do not try and sell concepts.
-Give people the experience right from the get-go.
+Do not sell concepts; create an experience right from the beginning

-I stopped trying to explain it and instead gave people the experience of coaching.
-This immediately turned things around because as their life began to change, they experienced the benefit, not just tried to imagine it.
+I stopped trying to explain coaching and instead gave people the experience of it.
+This immediately turned things around because they experienced the benefit, not just tried to imagine what it could do for them.

 This applies equally to financial planning.

-If you try to sell it as a concept, as my client was doing, a lot of people will struggle to see how it could work for them because there is no context.
+If you try to sell financial planning as a concept, as my client was doing, a lot of people will struggle to see how it could work for them because there is no context.

-The penny dropped.
-She realised she had been over-thinking it and simply went back to what she was already good at – connecting with people, being interested in them, asking questions, and listening.
+The penny then dropped.
+She been over-thinking it and realised all she needed to do was return to what she was already good at – connecting with people, being interested in them, asking questions, and listening.

 Because it was all about the client, in the context of their lives.
-The adviser did not need to try and convince them of anything.
-When people get clear about what they really want the motivation to take action is already built into it.
+She did not need to try and convince them of anything.
+When people get really clear about what they want the motivation to take action is already built into it.